 December-April is the sunniest and most popular season on Saint Martin.

 Saint Martin may be small, but every area feels different.
 Some are made for beach days and great food, others for shopping and easy island exploring.
-These are the top spots to stay on the French side.
+These are the top places to stay on Saint Martin.

 Best for: beach lovers, couples, relaxed days by the sea